mafe72/NESPi-Fan-Control-Board/README.md

 4. Basic soldering skills

-      This PCB need to be solder directly into the built-in fan connector.
+      This PCB needs to be soldered directly into the built-in fan connector.

 Hardware Installation
 ---------------------